kyzelm/PRO-PP-snake/README.md

 ### Gameplay

 Snake is controlled by the arrow keys o WASD keys.
 The goal of the game is to eat as many apples as possible without hitting the walls or the snake's body.
-The game has a simple menu with the option to start the game, see the highscore list, and exit the game.

 <br><br>